 Your website needs a team.
 (But it doesn’t have to be your team.)

-At some point, every growing company faces the same question: how do we continue to evolve and improve our website long-term, and how do we staff for it?
+At some point, every growing company faces the same question: how do we continue to evolve and improve our website long-term, and how should we staff for it?

 But there's also something in between.